ehrpg/qstar/vessels.md

 a *speed value* of +2.
 The attacker has 4 dice and +4 on his attack due to the pilots skill.
 The attacker decides to add additional damage rather than reducing the enemies speed value.
-Two of his dice, after applying bonuses, exceed the defenders defense roll.
+Two of his dice, after applying bonuses, exceed the defenders defence roll.
 Instead of dealing damage once, the attacker deals damage twice.

 ### Damaging

 If the attack succeeds, the attacker can deal damage to the attacked vessel.
 The damage is reduced by the attacked vessels damage reduction.
-Any exceeding damage is substracted from the ships shield hitpoints or hull integrity.
+Any exceeding damage is subtracted from the ships shield hit points or hull integrity.

 Example: The attacking ship fires a missile that would deal 20 points of damage to the attacked vessel.
-The attacked vessel has four armour plates with 10 damage reduction and 50 hitpoints, resulting in a total of 10 damage reduction and 200 hitpoints.
-The damage of the missile is reduced by 10 by the armours damage reduction, reducing the armour hitpoints by 20 to a total of 180, and the ships shield hitpoints or hull integrity by 10.
+The attacked vessel has four armour plates with 10 damage reduction and 50 hit points, resulting in a total of 10 damage reduction and 200 hit points.
+The damage of the missile is reduced by 10 by the armours damage reduction, reducing the armour hit points by 20 to a total of 180, and the ships shield hit points or hull integrity by 10.